Shahid Kapoor: Established actor and film controversies (2014–2019)

-2020–present
+Hiatus and streaming projects (2020–present)

 After a three-year absence from the screen, Kapoor starred in the sports drama Jersey (2022), a remake of the Telugu film of the same name, about a former cricketer who wants to make a comeback in his late 30s.
 While filming for a cricket sequence, he suffered an injury to his forehead that needed 13 stitches.
 Production and release of the film was delayed several times due to the COVID-19 pandemic.
 He was praised by Archika Khurana of The Times of India for his credibility as a cricketer.
 It did not perform well at the box office.